hmrc/vat-service-guide/source/documentation/close-down.html.md

 ### Agent breaks client link

-This process will be provided by the agent’s Agent Services account.
+Agents will be able to do this with using their agent services account.

 ## Change details